openhp/HeatPumpController/README.md

 - RS485 to the Remote Display, using a wire of desired length (note that A is connected to A, B to B and GND to GND),
 - 12V and GND secondary terminals to the remote display,
 - EEV to EEV terminal,
-- insert T sensors arrays appropriate terminals,
+- insert T sensors arrays appropriate terminals (if you do not need to control over all temperatures, disable and do not install unnecessary sensors),
 - crimp and plug pressure sensors outputs: crimp 1st wires together to the right terminal, 2nd cold side wire to the left terminal, 2nd hot side wire to the middle terminal; use the dummy if no pressure sensors used in your system.

 You may prefer to solder the wires over using connectors.
 But in this case, it will be difficult to disassemble the system if you want to change something.
 The choice is yours.<br>